 3. Find your products

-If you’ve read our popular blog post, How to Start a Business, you have a plan for what you’ll sell.
+Have a plan for what you’ll sell.
 Once you decide on your product list, you’ll want to create recipes to help you outsource your products to a contract manufacturer.
 You’ll want to have a contract in place with your manufacturer that spells out the items produced, specifications, production + payment timelines, and inspection rights.